gonzalo-munillag/Cloud_Development_Portfolio/Monolith_to_Microservices_at_Scale/Intro_Design_docker.md

 Basic Commands:

-    docker build . will run the Dockerfile to create an image docker images will print all the available images docker run {IMAGE_ID} will run a container with the image docker ps will print all the running containers
+    docker build -t name_image . will run the Dockerfile to create an image docker images will print all the available images docker run {IMAGE_ID} will run a container with the image docker ps will print all the running containers